wheatdog/ic-grader/README.md

 # IC-grader (nand2tetris part)

 A partial auto-grader for projects from nand2tetris in NTU CSIE1000.
-All codes only test on Linux.
+All codes are only tested on Linux.

 ## Prerequire